schitresh/system-design/website_designs/storage_and_streaming/1_dropbox.md

 - Polling
   - Clients can periodically check with the server for changes
   - But since this is periodic, there can be delay in reflecting changes locally
-  - If the client checks frequently, it will be waste both client & server bandwidth
+  - If the client checks frequently, it will waste bandwidth for both client & server
     - Server will have to keep serving these requests and return empty response
   - Hence, this is not scalable
 - Long Polling